 2. The figures have been updated to be consistent with the Ofwat AMP7 leakage reporting methodology.

 Ofwat investigated our leakage performance in 2017.
 In August 2018, we agreed a package of financial and non-financial commitments with our economic regulator Ofwat under Section 19 of the Water Industry Act 1991.
 We refer to these as our Section 19 Undertakings.

 As part of our Section 19 Undertakings we agreed to pay £120 million back to our customers.
 This money comes solely from Thames Water’s shareholders and is reflected in customer bills.
 In order to clarify and improve how we report leakage we appointed Victoria Borwick, former Deputy Mayor of London and former MP, as an independent monitor of our monthly leakage reporting.
 Victoria brings highly relevant experience of reporting and communicating complex matters to the public.
 We’re working with Victoria to provide external and independent feedback and challenge to how we engage with and improve customer understanding of our leakage targets and performance against these.

 Tonia Lewis continues to fulfil the role of Undertakings Compliance Officer.
 This role is responsible for ensuring overall compliance with the Undertakings and providing regular updates to our Board and Ofwat.
-We provided our fourth 6-monthly review of our compliance against our Undertakings to Ofwat on 30 April 2020 and will be meeting Ofwat in August to discuss the report, provide details about our leakage plans for 2020/21 and details of our customer engagement in respect of leakage.
+We provided our fourth 6-monthly review of our compliance against our Undertakings to Ofwat on 30 April 2020 and we met with Ofwat on 19 August to discuss the report, provide details about our leakage plans for 2020/21 and details of our customer engagement in respect of leakage.